verissimohenry/Newsweek/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project.!

 ## 📝 License